cisagov/Malcolm/sensor-iso/docs/Notes.md

 ## <a name="Moloch"></a>Moloch

-[Moloch](https://molo.ch/) [moloch-capture](https://github.com/aol/moloch/tree/master/capture) is a tool for traffic capture which also performs network protocal parsing and metadata insertion into an Elasticsearch instance for review using the Moloch viewer interface.
+[Moloch](https://molo.ch/) [moloch-capture](https://github.com/aol/moloch/tree/master/capture) is a tool for traffic capture which also performs network protocol parsing and metadata insertion into an Elasticsearch instance for review using the Moloch viewer interface.

 `moloch-capture` can be [downloaded](https://molo.ch/downloads) in the form of official Moloch package builds or built from source.